Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 If you are using surveys, calculate the sample size from here.

-2. Ask for Feedback but Innovate Yourself
+2. Ask for Feedback But Innovate Yourself

-Always listen to the customers before, during, and after the product development to drive new ideas and innovation.
+Always listen to the customers before, during, and after product development to drive new ideas and innovation.

 But there is a caveat.